micahbeech/hitron-cli/README.md

 This tool is intended for use with the Hitron CODA-4589 Cable Modem Router.
 The tool interacts with the modem via its web GUI, accessed using its internal IP address.

 The idea of the tool is to be able to automate tasks that you might not be able to otherwise.
-I use it to regularly reboot my modem every 24 hours.
+I use it to reboot my modem every 24 hours.

 On this page:
 - [Prerequisites](#prerequisites)